nirakarneo/nirakarneo.github.io/quotes/index.md

 that what has looked forward must also look back, and that each life makes its own imitation of immortality: a wheel.<br />
-Or so Bill Denbrough sometimes thinks on those early mornings after dreaming, when he almost remembers his childhood, and the friends with whom he shared it. - Stephen King</p>
+Or so Bill Denbrough sometimes thinks on those early mornings after dreaming, when he almost remembers his childhood, and the friends with whom he shared it. - <em>Stephen King</em></p>
 </blockquote>

 <p><em>“It”</em>, Stephen King</p>